marvindinges/marked-VNode/README.md

 This is the [marked](https://github.com/markedjs/marked) library (v15.0.0) rewritten to return a VNode array, allowing you to use custom Vue components with it.

 > [!CAUTION]
-> This library is untested and I am very inexperienced with JavaScript & TypeScript.
-Use at your own risk.
+> This library is untested, use it at your own risk.

 ## Usage
 ```vue